stephenh/ts-proto/README.markdown

   Currently `browser` doesn't have any specific behavior other than being "not `node`".
 It probably will soon/at some point.

-- With `--ts_proto_opt=useOptionals=true`, non-scalar fields are declared as optional TypeScript properties, e.g. `field?: Message` instead of `field: Message | undefined`.
+- With `--ts_proto_opt=useOptionals=true`, non-scalar fields are declared as optional TypeScript properties, e.g. `field?: Message` instead of the default `field: Message | undefined`.

-  ts-proto defaults to `useOptionals=false`, e.g. `field: Message | undefined`, because it is the "most-safe" for use cases like:
+  ts-proto defaults to `useOptionals=false`, e.g. `field: Message | undefined`, because it is the most safe for use cases like:

   ```typescript
   interface SomeMessage {